MoSedky/RobotFW_KT/README.md

       6. Test Steps
         Which calls Keword Name Levels

+### For Execution use following Command
+      robot TestSuites\Login_TestSuite.robot
+This command will export by default three types of Reports(log.html, report.html, output.xml "Which we will use later for Test Execution on Test Tools like JIRA")

 Project going to be updated Weekly basis and Readme going be modified.
 Feel Free to Clone, Contribute and Enjoy!